numotrade/numo-hook/README.md

 [![Fuzz Testing](https://github.com/Uniswap/uniswap-v3-core/actions/workflows/fuzz-testing.yml/badge.svg)](https://github.com/numocash/numo/actions/workflows/fuzz-testing.yml)
 [![npm version](https://img.shields.io/npm/v/@uniswap/v3-core/latest.svg)](https://www.npmjs.com/package/@numocash/numo/v/latest)

-### A cryptocurrency designed to be stable.
+### A market maker for call options on FX pairs (e.g. USD/EUR).

-Numo (NDR) is backed by a basket of FX pairs with its volatility offset by the premium earned from selling options on the underlying liquidity.
-The economic design of Numo draws it's inspiration from the IMF Special Drawing Rights (SDR) and the [replicating market makers](https://arxiv.org/abs/2103.14769) paper that shows virtually any option strategy can be constructed using CFMMs.
+The smart contract suite is a Uniswap V4 hook and is inspired by @primitivefinance's open source [RMM-01](https://github.com/primitivefinance/rmm) implementation and the [replicating market makers](https://arxiv.org/abs/2103.14769) paper that first proved any option strategy can be constructed using CFMMs.

-The smart contract suite for Numo is contained in this repository.
-It implements the [RMM-01](https://www.primitive.xyz/papers/Whitepaper.pdf)  invariant, concieved by the wonderful [@primitivefinance](https://github.com/primitivefinance) team, as a Uniswap V4 hook.
+Liquidity providers on Numo are call sellers that earn premiums "theta decay."
+In the context of decentralized finance, these premiums are paid by traders who swap on the underlying liquidity.
+In the future, a batch auction can be implemented to match buyers and sellers.
+An integration with an exisiting options market can also be done.
+These would optimize the premiums earned for option sellers.

+Numo deploys a `market` instance for each FX pair.
+Each `market` can handle any two arbitrary ERC-20 token and follows the standard naming conventions seen in traditional FX markets (`base`/`quote`).

 ## Set up